craftcms/image/README.md

 | `opcache.interned_strings_buffer` | `PHP_OPCACHE_INTERNED_STRINGS_BUFFER` | `16`          |
 | `opcache.fast_shutdown`           | `PHP_OPCACHE_FAST_SHUTDOWN`           | `1`           |

-## Upgrading Fedora
+## Upgrading Debian

-In order to update Fedora (e.g. Fedora 38 was released), follow these steps:
+In order to update Debian (e.g.Debian 13 was released), follow these steps:

-1. Update the `FEDORA_VERSION` in the `Makefile` to the new version (e.g. `FEDORA_VERSION=38`).
+1. Update the `DEBIAN_VERSION` in the `Makefile` to the new version (e.g. `DEBIAN_VERSION=13`).
 This will update the base image used for the build.
 2. Update the `PHP_VERSION` in the `Makefile` to the new version (e.g. `PHP_VERSION=8.2`).
 This will update the PHP version installed in the image.
 3. Then, run `make build` to rebuild the image to test locally.

-> Note: The version of Fedora determines the version of PHP that is installed.
-For example, Fedora 38 uses PHP 8.2 and Fedora 37 uses 8.1.
+> Note: The version of Debian determines the version of PHP that is installed.
+For example, Debian 12 uses PHP 8.2.